Ministry of Economy and Finance (Italy): Fiscal agencies

-Agencies have own headquarters in Rome and peripheral offices in all the national territory.
+Agencies have their own headquarters in Rome and peripheral offices throughout the national territory.

 Tributary justice

-Within the Ministry there is the Consiglio di presidenza della giustizia tributaria ('Presidential Council of Tributary Justice'), a body of self-government of tax judges with similar purposes to the High Council of the Judiciary.
+Within the Ministry, there is the Consiglio di presidenza della giustizia tributaria ('Presidential Council of Tributary Justice'), a body of self-government of tax judges with similar purposes to the High Council of the Judiciary.
 Tax judges operate in the tax commissions and have the status of honorary magistrates, and they are appointed by the Minister of Economy and Finances on designation of the Presidency Council of Tax Justice.

 Guardia di Finanza

-The Guardia di Finanza is a militarized police force with tasks regarding investigation, prevention and repression of administrative and penal violations in the field of taxation, customs, currency and fiscal as well as judiciary police.
+The Guardia di Finanza is a militarized police force with tasks regarding investigation, prevention and repression of administrative and penal violations in the field of taxation, customs, currency and fiscal as well as judicial police.
 The Guardia di Finanza is essentially responsible for dealing with financial crimes and smuggling; it has also evolved into Italy's primary agency for suppressing the illegal drug trade.
 It directly depends on the MEF and hierarchically on the General Command of Guardia di Finanza headquartered in Rome.